FedEx Shipping is a premium method that allows you to pull shipping rates via the FedEx API.

 - Method Availability – Leave set to All Countries to make it available for all customers; or select only the countries for which you want to get quotes.

-- Parcel Packing Method – Choose to pack items individually or pack into boxes using weight/dimensions
+- Parcel Packing Method – Choose to pack items individually or pack into boxes using weight/dimensions (see more below)

 - Rates and Services – Control the services and rates you offer customers.